qbrc-cnap/cnap/docs/cnap_setup.md

  and for live-testing:
  - `https://<YOUR DOMAIN>/transfers/test/drive-callback/` (for testing OAuth2 token exchange)
  - `https://<YOUR DOMAIN>/transfers/test/transfer-test/drive-callback/` (for live-testing an actual transfer)

+ Note that you should also add your domain to the list of "Authorized JavaScript origins".

  With these steps successfully completed, you will need to obtain the ID (typically `<random characters>.apps.googleusercontent.com`) and secret for the credentials.
 You will eventually enter those at the prompt when starting the application container.